solayer-labs/solayer-cli/README.md

     convertFromDecimalBN(amount, 9).toNumber(),
 )
 ```
-Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L83-L90) for an example.
+Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L88-L95) for an example.

 3. Then create a stake account to receive the user’s stake that is being withdrawn from our stake pool.

-Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L92-L111) for an example on how to create this stake account.
+Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L97-L117) for an example on how to create this stake account.

-5. Make the withdrawStake call to withdraw stake into the stake account we created.
+4. Make the withdrawStake call to withdraw stake into the stake account we created.
 Here are the accounts that we’re using to create this instruction:
 ```
 stakePool:          new PublicKey('po1osKDWYF9oiVEGmzKA4eTs8eMveFRMox3bUKazGN2'),
 validatorList:      new PublicKey('nk5E1Gc2rCuU2MDTRqdcQdiMfV9KnZ6JHykA1cTJQ56'),
 withdrawAuthority:  new PublicKey('H5rmot8ejBUWzMPt6E44h27xj5obbSz3jVuK4AsJpHmv'),
 validatorStake:     new PublicKey('CpWqBteUJodiTcGYWsxq4WTaBPoZJyKkBbkWwAMXSyTK'),
 ```
-Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L114-L127) for an example on how to withdraw stake from the stake pool.
+Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L120-L133) for an example on how to withdraw stake from the stake pool.

-5. Deactivate the stake in the stake account so the user can withdraw their deposit.
+5. Deactivate the stake account so the user can withdraw their deposit.

-Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L129-L134) for an example on how to deactivate the stake account.
+Refer to [unrestake_ssol.ts](https://github.com/solayer-labs/solayer-cli/blob/main/restaking/actions/unrestake_ssol.ts#L136-L140) for an example on how to deactivate the stake account.

-7. Finally, let the user sign and confirm the transaction
+6. Finally, let the user sign and confirm the transaction

 ### Restaking CLI Tool